 - Our SaaS agreement with you does not currently have any clauses in it regarding data retention periods.
 For now, therefore, you will need to delete the paragraph which reads “We keep [type of personal information] for [time period].
 We will then dispose your information by [explain how you will delete their data].”

-MyHallWizard’s booking request form does not use persistent cookies and does not generate any third party cookies, so there is no need to seek permission from the customer regarding cookies (though if the rest of your website uses them, you will need to seek permission when they visit your website).
+MyHallWizard’s booking enquiry form does not use persistent cookies and does not generate any third party cookies, so there is no need to seek permission from the customer regarding cookies (though if the rest of your website uses them, you will need to seek permission when they visit your website).

 Setting up MyHallWizard #